AIM AND SCOPE

 PEER REVIEW PROCESS

-All articles submitted to the journal will undergo a double-blind peer-review by at least two reviewers.
+All articles submitted to the journal will undergo a double-anonymous peer-review by at least two reviewers.
 Reviews should normally take around 4-6 weeks; however, we have been experiencing delays with reviewer acceptance and reviewers submitting reports on time.
 Reviewers will be recruited from our reviewer pool, and other suitably qualified academics based on the subject matter of received submissions.
 The peer-review process involves obtaining advice on manuscripts from reviewers who are experts in the field.
 All reviewed articles will be treated confidentially prior to their publication.